Mescob173/M-Web-Studio/README.md

 # M-Web-Studio

+## Author
+Manuela Escobar

+## How to Use
+Users can navigate through the site using the navigation bar to view services and contact the business through the form.

 ## Description
 This is a freelance web design website for M Web Studio.
 It includes a homepage, services page, and contact page.